Pvisilias/promptdc-chrome/README.md

 Yes.
 Open the sidebar → Enable "Override System Prompt" → Enter your custom system prompt.

 **How much does it cost?**
-There's a $69 one-time lifetime plan with unlimited rewrites using your own API key, plus monthly options.
+Lifetime access starts at $69 (one-time) for a limited batch of launch spots and rises as they fill — unlimited rewrites using your own API key, plus monthly options.

 **How do I turn it off temporarily?**
 Click the red power button on the floating toolbar to disable PromptDC for the current session.
 Refresh the page to re-enable.